Russian barrage on Kyiv kills seven, disrupts energy supplies

 Follow topic:

-KYIV - Russia launched a new barrage of drones and missiles at the Ukrainian capital Kyiv on Nov 25, killing six people, wounding 13, and disrupting electricity and heating systems, officials said.
+KYIV - Russia launched a new barrage of drones and missiles at the Ukrainian capital Kyiv on Nov 25, officials said, killing seven people, wounding 21, and disrupting electricity and heating systems as Ukraine raced to finalise a US-backed peace deal.

 “What matters most now is that all partners move toward diplomacy together, through joint efforts.
 Pressure on Russia must deliver results,” Mr Zelensky said, urging uninterrupted weapons and air defence supplies to Kyiv.